2023 Best Value Physics Master's Degree Schools in the New England Region

 As a testament to the quality of education it offers, Boston U also is in the top 15% of our Best Physics Master’s Degree Schools in the New England Region ranking.

 You’ll be in good company if you decide to attend Brandeis University.
 It ranked #5 on our 2023 Best Value Physics Master’s Degree Schools in the New England Region list.
-Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+Located in the small city of Waltham, Brandeis is a private not-for-profit college with a medium-sized student population.

 Out-of-state tuition fees for graduate students at UCONN are $42,237 per year.